Cirrus04/MDappDoc/docs/usage/web_interface.md

 Select a radio button to display a specific data table for the selected exchange and type.
 The tables provide a way to screen all stocks for specific criteria.

-**Increase {#MA-Increase-help}**: Provides a detailed table of calculated information of percentage raise of the adjusted Closeprice.
+**Increase**: Provides a detailed table of calculated information of percentage raise of the adjusted Closeprice.

-**Metrics {#MA-Metrics-help}**: Provides a detailed table of calculated metrics like ROC (Rate of Change) and R-Squared for all symbols.
+**Metrics**: Provides a detailed table of calculated metrics like ROC (Rate of Change) and R-Squared for all symbols.

-**Slope {#MA-Slope-help}**: Shows a ranked list of stocks based on the strength and direction of their price trend.
+**Slope**: Shows a ranked list of stocks based on the strength and direction of their price trend.

-**Golden/Death Cross {#MA-X-help}**: Displays lists of stocks that have recently experienced these bullish or bearish crossover signals.
+**Golden/Death Cross**: Displays lists of stocks that have recently experienced these bullish or bearish crossover signals.

 ### Analyzing a Symbol